Scary forecast: Earthquake devastation will be far worse

 Throughout Multnomah County, 302 to 677 buildings are projected to collapse.

 "Although damage estimates vary widely throughout the study area, no community will be unharmed," concluded study authors John Bauer, William Burns and Ian Madin of the Oregon Department of Geology and Mineral Industries.

-Of Wilsonville's 5,492 buildings between 7 and 10 percent of the buildings would be destroyed in a 9.0 Cascadia event, depending on whether soils are dry or saturated at the time of the event.
-Expected causalities or serious injuries are expected to be minimal, under 10, but significantly more if an event occurs during the day when Wilsonville's work centers are full.
-Damage to local buildings is expected to be much higher in terms of cost in Wilsonville than neighboring West Linn due to its higher number of built-out square footage.
+Of West Linn's 9,170 buildings, between 3 and 5 percent would be destroyed in a 9.0 Cascadia event, depending on whether soils are dry or saturated at the time of the event.
+Casualities or serious injuries are expected to be minimal, under 10.

 Recovering from a Cascadia earthquake won't be just a matter of putting out fires and stemming floods.
 There will be region-wide challenges to restore power, bridges and freeways, provide emergency medical care and assure food and water can be delivered.
 It will take months just to inspect homes and other damaged buildings to see if they're safe to occupy.
 Meanwhile, many will have to find other shelter, and some work places will have to be closed or relocated.